Take a nice, deep breath...

 Additional screens added to onboarding for marketing, acquisition and engagement teams.

-The Happier app is a paid membership with access to exclusive courses taught by leaders in meditation, stress management, depression, etc. We optimized the onboarding to help multiple teams hit their targets and/or goals in addition to get the meditator coming back to continue their practice.
+The Happier Meditationapp is a paid membership with access to exclusive courses taught by leaders in meditation, stress management, depression, etc. We optimized the onboarding to help multiple teams hit their targets and/or goals in addition to get the meditator coming back to continue their practice.

 Two phones displaying statistics and progress indicators for a meditator's practice.
 The left phone displays a graph of their practice over time, the right phone displays a list of their goals and their progress towards them.